NEST: Self-supervised Fast Conformer as All-purpose Seasoning to Speech Processing Tasks: Introduction

-In this paper, we tackle all these challenges and bring the best practices from previous works, which constitute the proposed \modelfullname~framework.
-Our contributions are summarized as follows: \begin{itemize} \item A new speech SSL model that achieves SOTA performance with a simplified and more efficient framework. \item Experiments show that \model can help achieve SOTA performance on a variety of downstream tasks (ASR, AST, SLU, SD, etc). \item Different from previous SSL works that focus mostly on downstream tasks with limited data, we also show that \model can benefit speech recognition and translation even when data is relatively larger. \item To the best of our knowledge, we are the first to show that SSL model trained on English data can also help improve speech recognition on other languages. \end{itemize}
+In this paper, we tackle all these challenges and bring the best practices from previous works, which constitute the proposed \modelfullname.
+Our contributions are summarized as follows: \begin{itemize} \item A new speech self-supervised learning framework with a simplified and more streamlined design. \item Experiment results demonstrate that \model can help achieve SOTA performance on a variety of downstream tasks (ASR, AST, SD, SLU etc). \item Unlike previous SSL approaches that primarily focus on downstream tasks with very limited data, we also show that \model can benefit speech recognition and translation even when data is relatively larger. \item To the best of our knowledge, we are the first to show that SSL model trained on English data can also help improve speech recognition on other languages. \end{itemize}